aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 :white_check_mark: **Step-by-step directions**

-1. Go back to CloudFormation, in the resources tab, find the `ModelBucket` and click on the link.
+1. Go back to CloudFormation, in the resources tab, find the `DataBucket` and click on the link.
 Drill into the the path that starts will `linear-learner-*` until you find `model.tar.gz`.
 Select the checkmark next to this file, and select "Copy Path"
 1. Go back to CloudFormation, in the resources tab, find the `ModelInferenceFunction` and click on the link.
 Scroll down to the environment variables section and update the `MODEL_PATH` parameter with the value you copied from the previous step.
 Delete the `s3://BUCKET_NAME/` from the pasted value so that only the key (folder + filename) remains.
 Save the changes.
 1. Go back to CloudFormation, in the outputs tab, copy the curl command for making inferences against your function hosting your model.
 1. _Optional_: You can also test the lambda function by putting using the test API UI in the API Gateway console.